polterguy/phosphorusfive/README.md

 **Important** - If you use the source code version on Windows in Visual Studio, _make sure you turn off "browser sync" in Visual Studio_.

-## MSDN Magazine articles
+## MSDN Magazine articles about Phosphorus Five

-Phosphorus Five has been published 3 times in Microsoft's MSDN Magazine.

 1. [Active Events: One design pattern instead of a dozen](https://msdn.microsoft.com/en-us/magazine/mt795187)
 2. [Make C# more dynamic with Hyperlambda](https://msdn.microsoft.com/en-us/magazine/mt809119)